r4in1ng/mdzplus-mod/README.md

 - Increased blood regeneration rate on all difficulties.
 - Secret locations are already revealed from the start.
 - Modified amount of all buildings, also made the amount consistent across all islands.
+- All kinds of zombies are activated at the start of the game.
+- Enabled respawn feature from the casual game mode.
 - All loot durabilities are changed to 100%.
 - Enabled the battle royale game mode item spawning system.
 Does not include the Bot/NPC spawns.
+- Modified battle royale loot tables, for faster gameplay progression.
 - Added all items on **most of** the loot spawning table.
 With the exception of some items listed below:
 	- Protector Case
 	- Officer's Keycard